webmastersmith/Rated-G/README.md

 ## Simple Start

 - clone repo: `git clone git@github.com:webmastersmith/Rated-G.git`
-- copy videos and subtitles into same directory you just downloaded.
+- copy videos and subtitles into the Rated-G directory.
   - subtitles must have the same name as the video, with an `.srt` extension.
   - (e.g. `video1.mp4`, `video1.srt`)
 - run from command line in same directory: `node clean.js`